Hornqvist’s shootout goal lifts Panthers over Blue Jackets

 SQUEEZE THEM IN

-Because of COVID postponements of series against Dallas and Carolina, the Panthers will have to squeeze in 53 games in the next 101 days.
+Because of COVID postponements of series against Dallas and Carolina, the Panthers will have to play 53 games in the next 101 days.

 UP NEXT